Do adults tease your child, even with good intention? Learn why you need to respond to others’ teasing and how to do so firmly yet tactfully.

 What to do when adults tease your child

-Dealing with adults teasing your child can get tricky.
+Dealing with adults teasing a toddler can get tricky.
 Some people may not think their jokes should be taken so seriously, while others believe their teasing is done with affection.

 Some kids can stand to be the subject of jokes, while many would burst into tears if they even so much as knew others were laughing at them.